cbm1993/weather-app/README.md

 # Weather App

-This project is a Weather Progressive Web App using ReactJS and CSS.
+This project is a Weather Progressive Web App developed with HTML, ReactJS and CSS.
 I wanted to explore how these technologies could work together to build something functional and user-friendly.
 By diving into the development process, I aimed to gain hands-on experience and showcase my skills in modern web development techniques.
 The end result was a project that not only served as a learning experience but also demonstrated my ability to leverage the latest tools and frameworks effectively.

 # How to setup